onecommons/unfurl_site/howitworks.md

 You can share and clone Unfurl projects and ensembles just like you share and clone git repositories.
 Because Unfurl cleanly separates secrets and local settings Unfurl repositories are self-contained and location independent.

 Like a git repository your Unfurl repository can be private or public, but either way, when you publish your ensemble the real power of Unfurl kicks in.
 Now other Unfurl projects can import and reference it, much like you import a module or package in a software program.

-Once imported, other ensembles can reference the ensemble's exported api endpoints, network resources or artifacts in their models, selecting them based on their type and other declared constraints.
+Once imported, other ensembles can reference the ensemble's exported API endpoints, network resources or artifacts in their models, selecting them based on their type and other declared constraints.

 ### Cloud agnostic and location independent

-And because Ensembles maintain a persistent identity you can maintain these relationships as their internal implementations change -- even if their locations change, even if they migrate to different cloud providers using a very different implementations.
+Because Ensembles have a persistent identity you can maintain these relationships as their internal implementations change -- even if their locations change, even if they migrate to different cloud providers using a very different implementations.
 Or not: these references can also detect changes that violate the declared contracts between ensembles.

 ### Cloud as code

-Because Ensembles not just contain configuration but also reflects the state of live instances you can use the same development processes you for coding to also manage your IT infrastructure, for example:
+Because Ensembles not just contain configuration but also reflects the state of live instances you can use the same development processes you use for coding to also manage your IT infrastructure, for example:

 * use pull requests and sign-offs to manage updates and changes.
-* use feature branches and forks to manage deployment strategies
+* use feature branches and forks to manage deployment strategies.
-* use CI/CD tests to validate changes
+* use CI/CD tests to validate changes.
-* use git web hooks to trigger automated deployment to enable secure resource isolation
+* use git web hooks to trigger automated deployment to enable secure resource isolation.